rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 The Lua scripts will be part of the final build (they will be cooked in the pak file as bytecode) so you will not be able to change them after the game is packaged (check the 'Variations' section at the end of the tutorial for alternative approaches like using normal scripts in the filesystem).

-The tutorial has beed tested on Unreal Engine 4.21 and LuaMachine 20181230 starting from the 'Third Person' Blueprint Template.
+The tutorial has been tested on Unreal Engine 4.21 and LuaMachine 20181230 starting from the 'Third Person' Blueprint Template.

 Blueprints will be used for the whole tutorial, at the end of the page you will find a C++ implementation too.